anderson-martin/Slack-Bot/README.md

 # Slack-Bot

+<a href="http://www.viima.com">Viima Solutions Oy</a> is a privately held company based building a SaaS tool for open innovation and transparent feedback.

+<a href="http://www.viima.com">Viima Solutions Oy</a>
-As hobby, I developed a Slack Bot for main product of the company Viima Solutions Oy.
+Durng my free time, I developed a Slack Bot for main product of the company Viima Solutions Oy.
 This is Minimum Viable Product and has many opportunities for further development.

 I have developed this based on Node.js and Bokit framework.